Skip to content

 Failure never aborts the run

-A tool reports failure by returning an error; the engine turns it into an error result (IsError set) and continues, so one failing tool does not end the run.
+A tool reports failure with a failed outcome or by returning an error; the engine normalizes it into an error result (IsError is derived from the outcome) and continues, so one failing tool does not end the run.
 A tool that panics is recovered the same way — into an error result — rather than crashing the process.
 This holds even for tools running concurrently, which run on their own goroutines.

-Execute: func(ctx context.Context, callID string, args json.RawMessage, onUpdate func(agent.ToolResult)) (agent.ToolResult, error) {
+Execute: func(ctx context.Context, callID string, args json.RawMessage, onProgress func(agent.ToolProgress)) (agent.ToolResult, error) {

 if err := doWork(ctx); err != nil {